taj-ny/kwin-gestures/docs/index.md

 ## Stroke gestures
 Stroke gestures allow you to draw any shape.
 The performed stroke is compared against all gestures and the one with the highest match (must be ≥0.7) is ended, while all others are cancelled.

-Strokes can be recorded using the stroke recorder at *System Settings* -> *Desktop Effects* -> *Gestures (configure)* or DBus: ``qdbus org.inputactions / recordStroke``.
+Strokes can be recorded using the stroke recorder at *System Settings* -> *Desktop Effects* -> *Input Actions (configure)* or DBus: ``qdbus org.inputactions / recordStroke``.

 Only *end* actions are supported.

-# Built-in Plasma gestures
-Plasma provides no way of disabling touchpad gestures.
-The plugin blocks them by preventing certain input events from reaching KWin's gesture handler and clients.

 # Input
-Input events are sent at blocked at compositor level, therefore applications that read from /dev/input may not function as expected.
+Input events are sent and blocked at compositor level.
+Applications that read from /dev/input may not function as expected.

 # Devices
 ## Mouse